-FEN PARK TOILETS
+Fen Park Toilets.

 This toilet block was passed to the town council in a derelict state.
 WDC had apparently decided not to demolish them as it would cost too much (about £15,000 we have been informed).
-Since passing them to the town council they have now declared them unsafe.
+Since passing them to the town council WDC Building Control have now declared them unsafe.

 This is a small toilet block consisting of two small toilets one male and one female.
-The local park users would like the toilets repairs/replaced and there are options which could allow us to do so.
+The local park users would like the toilets repaired/replaced and there are options which could allow us to do so.
 We have budgeted for maintenance of these toilets for 2018/19 if they are repaired.
 The toilets are close to the entrance of the park and therefore in probably the best location as they are close to the play area and in view of the road.
 It would seem sensible to replace them with a similar sized structure.

 Bearing in mind the recommendations noted in this document it would seem sensible to replace the existing toilets with two multifunctional toilets, each a single cubicle with disabled access and facilities as well as pull down changing facilities.
 This would enable either gender to be able to use the facilities or take their children into the facilities.
 These could also be fitted with radar keys so that they can be general access during the day but when locked in the evenings they could still be accessible by individuals with a radar key.
-It may be possible to reuse the current structure (i.e. walls) if they have no been damaged by exposure to the elements without a viable roof.
+It may be possible to reuse the current structure (i.e. walls) if they have not been damaged by exposure to the elements without a viable roof.
 However, it may be worth starting from scratch using the existing foundations as this may provide a more functional layout and be cheaper.
 It should have a pitched roof constructed with zinc or similar rather than tile which would hopefully be more vandal proof and deter climbing.

 It is the working party’s recommendation that we should prioritise the work on these toilets and look at what funding is available from CIL/S106 or external bodies as well as approach Waveney District Council for a contribution as it was under their management that these toilets fell into disrepair.
 At the very least a contribution of the £15,000 it would have cost to demolish the toilets would seem a reasonable gesture.

-BELLE VUE TOILETS
+Belle Vue Park Toilets.

 These toilets have not been in use for many years, indeed no-one is certain what condition the interior is in.
 They would need a complete overhaul and possibly enhanced access however they would be a benefit to the park and for people travelling north out of the town along the Yarmouth Road.
 The nearest toilets are either at Sparrows Nest or the Triangle, neither of which is feasible if you have any mobility issues.
 If we are enhancing the park under the HAZ this may be a chance to reinstate this facility.